need-for-type/need-for-type-server/README.md

 # need-for-type-server

-need-for-type server for managing highscores, users, etc...
+need-for-type server used for high score management

 ## Development